 We strongly believe that for our policies and practices to be effective, they must evolve and be informed by the perspectives of our many stakeholders, including our Associates, customers, investors, and others.
 Therefore, we strive to maintain an open dialogue with these important groups to achieve our goals.

-In Canada, we participate in The Great Place to Work Institute survey, and in 2018, for the fourth consecutive year, TJX Canada received the distinction of being named a Top 50 Great Place to Work in Canada.
-Organizations on the 2018 list were ranked using the results of a survey called the Trust Index, which was developed and is administered by the Institute.
+In Canada, we participated in The Great Place to Work Institute survey, and in 2020, for the sixth consecutive year, TJX Canada received the distinction of being named a Top 50 Great Place to Work in Canada.
+Organizations on the 2020 list were ranked using the results of a survey called the Trust Index, which was developed and is administered by the Institute.
 The survey methodology is backed by 30 years of research and the 2020 survey assessed over 400 organizations, with employee feedback representing over 300,000 Canada-based employees across those organizations.
 TJX Canada also earned a spot as one of Canada's Top Employers for Young People for 2021.
 The employers on this list are Canada's leaders in attracting and retaining younger employees to their organizations.

 Additionally, The JOY Project in Canada has inspired, motivated, and built Associates’ morale.
 This in-store program is focused on supporting the integral parts of our culture at TJX Canada as we strive to create an overall positive environment by recognizing store Associates for “spreading joy” through random acts of kindness, such as encouraging a co-worker for a job well done or assisting a customer.
 Further, in our Canadian Distribution Centers, our DRIVE program (Delivering Results, Innovation, and Value through Engagement) seeks to identify best practices and efficiencies through in-the-moment and planned conversations between managers and Associates.
 Our goal in both of these programs is to drive the importance of building strong connections between managers, Associates, and customers.

 Engaging with Our Customers